brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Asking Alice for the correct parity.
 ------------------------------------

+At this point Bob knows the parity of his own local copy of the block.
+This local copy of the local may contain some bit errors - after all this block is part of the shuffled noisy key.

+In order to get some idea about whether or not there are actually any bit errors in the local copy of the block, Bob wants to need the parity over the same block in the correct key (i.e. before any noise was added).

+(In just a little bit it will become clear why I use the vague expression "to get some idea" instead of something more concrete like "to determine".)

 Bob asks Alice to compute the correct parity over the same top-level blocks.
 Thus, Bob sends a message to Alice to ask her "please compute the correct parity" over such-and-such blocks.
 This message only contains enough information to identify over what blocks the parity needs to be computed.
 It does not expose any information about the value of the key bits in that block.